PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 Remember, JavaScript’s Run-to-Completion behaviour means that a function can’t be interrupted once started, but here we have a function where we can suspend/stop the function from running with the `yield` expression.
 By breaking Run-to-Completion we’re able to open the door to make our asynchronous code look like synchronous code - but more on that later.

-And since generator functions are still functions, they can be passed parameters and provide a return value.
+And since Generator Functions are still functions, they can be passed parameters and provide a return value.
 ```
 function *createGenerator(initialValue) {
     const num = initialValue + (yield);